+HM: What were they spending it on?
+Can we get the segment breakdowns from the credit card companies?

 Problems in mortgage markets went beyond the non-prime markets.
 Prime mortgage interest rates failed to come down with long-term Treasury rates beginning in 2007 and continuing through 2008.
 As the chart below shows, the spread between prime mortgage rates and long-term Treasury rates rose dramatically in the crisis, as lenders demanded a high premium for mortgage lending.
-Extraordinary government action in this market has brought mortgage rates down, even to historic lows.
+Extraordinary government action [PA specify] in this market has brought mortgage rates down, even to historic lows [WMT: The graph doesn’t show historic lows.].
 This spurred a large wave of refinancing in 2009 by households who were not underwater on their mortgages and had strong credit.
 [Will provide numbers.]
 However, millions of others were not able to take advantage of historically low interest rates.
+PA because…

 Spread between 10-year Treasury and 30-year mortgage